eyupkerem/eyupkerem/README.md

 <h1 align="center">Hi 👋, I'm Eyup Kerem Malkoc</h1>
 <h3 align="center">I am dedicated to developing my skills in both frontend and backend development.
 I have experience with React and actively use it in my projects.
-Currently, I am learning Next.js and Spring Boot.
+Currently, I am learning Spring Boot and Next.js.
 I am committed to continuous self-improvement and growth.</h3>

 - 🌱 I’m currently learning **Spring Boot , Next Js**

-- 💬 Ask me about **React , Next**
+- 💬 Ask me about **Spring Boot**

 - 📫 How to reach me **malkockerem1312@gmail.com**